Today In History logo TIH

 Minamoto no Yoritomo seized the title of Sei-i Taishōgun, establishing the Kamakura shogunate and shifting Japan's political center from Kyoto to the military class.
 This move ended centuries of imperial dominance, creating a dual power structure where emperors remained figureheads while shoguns wielded actual authority for over seven hundred years.

-After months of anarchy, Serbian King Stephen Uros III surrendered to his own son, Stephen Dusan, who seized the thro…
+Serbian King Stephen Uros III surrendered to his own son, Stephen Dusan, after months of political anarchy and milita…

 Henry the Navigator led the Portuguese capture of Ceuta from the Marinid dynasty in 1415, a swift military victory th…